-When an trucker is injured while in the sleeper berth of his rig, he probably has an injury lawsuit on his hands, not a workers' comp claim.
+When an trucker is injured while in the sleeper berth of his rig, he may has an injury lawsuit on his hands, not a workers' comp claim.

 In most instances, when an employee is injured on the job, their losses (wages, medical bills, etc.) are covered by a worker's compensation plan, meaning they file a type of administrative claim in order to receive formulaic benefits, rather than file a traditional lawsuit.
 Further, workers' comp is a no-fault system that replaces the ordinary right to sue the person responsible for one's injuries with a type of work injury benefit scheme.
 If a worker is injured on the job while working for a company who participates in a workers' comp plan, they are more or less guaranteed compensation for their injuries.
 However, the compensation they get isn't very good vs. what one would receive if they sued the employer and won in court.

 But therein lies the rub.
-Most employers opt in to workers' comp coverage not out of a desire to provide a financial safety net for employees but because it provides the employer with complete immunity from lawsuits.
-In essence, their choice (though sometimes they're required to buy in) to participate in the workers' comp system says to workers, "Normally, you could sue me for you work injury, but here are some crumby no fault benefits instead."
+The real benefit employers derive from workers' comp coverage isn't a financial safety net for employees, but immunity from most lawsuits.
+In essence, their choice (It's only a choice in Texas.
+Every other state requires participation) to participate in the workers' comp system says to workers, "Normally, you could sue me for you work injury, but here are some minimal no fault benefits instead."

 If you disregard the dubious constitutionality of some states' workers' comp systems, losing one's right to sue in exchange for what basically amounts to work injury welfare isn't always a bad deal.
 For instance, when the injury is minor or when the accident was no one's fault (such as an injury caused by an act of God) the security provided by a no-fault benefits system can be quite comforting to injured workers.

-However, when an employer or fellow worker hurts someone through carelessness or when the injuries are severe enough that the limited compensation provided through workers' comp benefits doesn't come close to covering the employee's losses, there is something very wrong with the notion that the injured worker cannot sue and must instead accept subpar benefits.
-Without the ability to sue, the injured worker will never get fair compensation, since his employer can shield themselves from a lawsuit by participating in a workers' comp plan.
-On the other side of the coin, without the fear of being sued, many employers have no incentive to follow the rules and provide their workers with a safe work environment.
+However, when an employer or fellow worker hurts someone through carelessness or when the injuries are severe enough that the limited compensation provided through workers' comp benefits doesn't come close to covering the employee's losses, there is something very wrong with the notion that the injured worker cannot sue and must instead accept pay part a substantial part of the cost for an injury that they didn't cause.
+Without the ability to sue, the injured worker will never get fair compensation, and his employer can shield themselves from a lawsuit by participating in a workers' comp plan.
+Making matters worse for workers, without the fear of being sued, many employers have no incentive to follow the rules and provide their workers with a safe work environment.

 But it's not as simple as "if the employer has workers' comp coverage, the injured worker can't sue... if the employer doesn't have workers' comp coverage, the injured worker can sue."
 You see, sometimes an employee can work for a company that has workers' comp coverage, get hurt by a co-worker, yet they're still not covered by workers' comp coverage.